TheRealAnonymous008/quartz/content/details/mathematics/_index/Mathematics.md

 * In learning Mathematics, prioritize understanding the definitions first using examples if needed.
 Then, understand what the theorems are saying.
 Finally, understand the proofs on why a theorem should be true (analogous to the [[Reading#Three Pass Approach|three pass approach]])

+* [The Ansatz Technique](https://en.wikipedia.org/wiki/Ansatz) pertains to solving a problem using an educated guess or assumption  about the solution which may later be verified to be part of the solution.
+# Unfiled Math Objects
 * A quaternion $w+xi+yj+zk$ can be represented as the rotation corresponding to
   $$
   \cos{\left(\frac{w}{2}\right)} + \sin{\left(\frac{w}{2}\right)}(x\hat{i}+y\hat{j}+z\hat{k})